 Astronomy and astrology are different.
 One difference … astrological signs of the tropical zodiac remain fixed relative to seasonal markers, such as the equinox and solstice points on the sky’s dome.
 Meanwhile, the constellations of the zodiac (and signs of the sidereal zodiac) slowly but surely shift eastward relative to the equinox and solstice points, over the long course of time, due to a motion of Earth called precession.

-Also, signs of both the tropical and sidereal zodiac represent equal 30o divisions whereas the constellations of the zodiac vary in size.
+Also, signs of both the tropical and sidereal zodiac represent equal 30 degree divisions whereas the constellations of the zodiac vary in size.

 Source: Timetable of astronomical events by Guy Ottewell